Bhagatsingh188/Create-K8s-Cluster-on-Virtualbox/README.md

 1. Create a VM in Virtual box.
 2. Attach it to two Networks.
 Click on Setting -->  Network --> Adapter and -
    - Enable Bridge Adapter and select one from Dropdown. so that VM can connect to Internet.
-    - Enable other Adaptor and attach to HOST-ONLY Adaptor and select network from dropdown (Ethernet Adepter).
+   - Enable Other Adaptor and attach to HOST-ONLY Adaptor and select network from dropdown (Ethernet Adepter).
 This network is to create a network locally between all the VM within VirtualBox.

 3. Start VM and run following commands on terminal -
     - sudo apt get update